Carrie Underwood Wows In Tiniest Glitter Minidress As Killer Legs Return In New Instagram Video

 “Love you Queen,” another user said.

-A comment did come in from Carrie’s guitarist: Ed Eason seemed to be recalling a bit of a funny moment, per his comment.
+A comment did come in from Carrie’s guitarist.
+Ed Eason seemed to be recalling a bit of a funny moment, per his comment.

 “The cowboy hat is on video!..haha I was trying to get it on before band intros.
 Couldn’t get the guy’s attention fast enough.
 Hat turned out to be soo small. @bassmmmbass problems”

-For the most part, it did seem that the early responses were seeing fans who had attended the show leave love.
+For the most part, it did seem that fans who had attended the show were leaving love.

 “Thank you for last night,” one fan wrote.